-We are proud to announce the jury members for the 33rd Wicked Queer Film Festival.
+We are proud to announce the jury for the 37th annual Wicked Queer Film Festival.

 Narrative Feature Film:

 Michael J. Ahern is a screenwriter and filmmaker from New England.
 He is the co-creator of Wicked Queer’s 2020 Audience Award recipient: Death Drop Gorgeous and co-founder of the Rhode Island based production company, Monster Makeup.
 He graduated from Suffolk University in Boston and now resides in Providence, RI.

 Aster Gilbert (she/they) is the GenreQueer programmer at Milwaukee Film.
 Her research on trans* pornography has appeared in Transgender Studies Quarterly and her film criticism has appeared in Cinematary, Mubi’s Notebook, Cléo, and Screen Machine.
 She lives in Chicago with her wife and two cats, Beef and Butch.

 Madeleine Lim is the founding Executive/Artistic Director of Queer Women of Color Media Arts Project (QWOCMAP).
 As one of a small number of queer women of color filmmakers on the international film festival circuit in the late 90's, she saw that only queer women of color would tell their own authentic stories.
 Decades ahead of current conversations about gender and racial equity in film, she founded QWOCMAP in 2000.
 Her belief was that a community of filmmaker-activists could change the craft of filmmaking and the leadership of social justice movements.
 Under Madeleine’s leadership, QWOCMAP’s award-winning Filmmaker Training Program has nurtured the creation of over 450 films, the largest catalog of LBTQ+ BIPOC films in existence.